 1. The Project background

-The Global Alliance for Trade Facilitation (the “Alliance”) is an initiative jointly hosted by the World Economic Forum, International Chamber of Commerce and Center for International Private Enterprise.
+The Global Alliance for Trade Facilitation (the “Alliance”) is an initiative jointly hosted by the World Economic Forum, International Chamber of Commerce and Center for International Private Enterprise, in cooperation with Gesellschaft für Internationale Zusammenarbeit (GIZ).
 It is a public-private platform to leverage business expertise and leadership to support effective trade facilitation reforms in developing and least developed countries.
 The Alliance (launched in 2015 at the 10th WTO Ministerial Conference in Nairobi) benefits from the financial support of 5 donor governments: the United States, Canada, the United Kingdom, Australia and Germany.

 The Alliance has launched a number of projects in developing countries to engage both the public and private sector in effective reform processes in order to implement the provisions of the Trade Facilitation Agreement (TFA).
 Conceived as a “data-driven” initiative, the Alliance highly values the collection of sound and reliable data and the piloting of innovative methodologies in order to orient and design its projects and assess their impact.